wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = Key contact form features: =
 *   Friendly and intuitive contact form
 *   Well-designed Contact Form with a professional look.
-*   Choose your colors, fonts and text customization
+*   Choose your contact form colors, fonts and text customization
 *   Input validation for Contact form fields
-*   Customize your welcome message and thank you message
+*   Customize your contact form welcome message and thank you message
 *   Get full details of your contact form requests: URL, time, phone etc.
 *   Track contact form messages history, and know when leads read your response
 *   Never share your email address with visitors – even when you reply!
 *   Send contact form submissions to more than one email
-*   Have a Contact label that follows your website visitors on any page of your website and **double the number of contact requests.**
+*   Have a proactive Contact form label that follows your website visitors on any page of your website and **double the number of contact requests.**

 <BR>